mylee16/cv-magic-trick/README.md

 - Rename the folder `keras-deeplab-v3-plus` to just `deeplab`
 - Then, take a photo of your background, and name it background.jpg and put it in img/ folder
 - Run `python -m main`
+- Press "t" on your keyboard to toggle between invisibility!
 - Have fun!

 <a href="https://youtu.be/Toqxrv1S-qo" title="Magic Trick with Computer Vision">